SanjyotZade/part-of-imagenet/README.md

 to set the number of files to be downloaded simultaneously.
 NOT RECOMMENDED changing this parameter, as the framework itself calculate best batch size based on your internet speed and number of cpu core.

-**annotations_dir**('--annotations_dir', default: path to "Annotation" folder in project folder): This parameter can be used to set the path for your annotation data folder (if changed).

 **save_dir**('--save_dir', default: path to project folder): This parameter can be used to set directory where the downloaded images and corresponding xml's will be saved.

+**annotations_dir**('--annotations_dir', default: path to annotation" folder in project folder): This parameter can be used to set the path for your annotation data folder (if changed).

-**url_data**('--url_data', default: path to imageNetURLs.csv in project folder): This parameter can be used to specify the path to "mageNetURLs.csv".
+**url_data**('--url_data', default: path to imageNetURLs.csv in project folder): This parameter can be used to specify the path to "imageNetURLs.csv".

 **ncode_data**('--ncode_data', default: path to ncodes.csv in project folder): This parameter can be used to specify the path to "ncodes.csv".